Particle Man: Lyrical content

-The song describes four different "men": Particle Man, a microscopic being whose attributes are deemed "not important" enough to be discussed lyrically; Triangle Man, a belligerent entity who hates Particle Man, fights him, and wins; Universe Man, a kinder being, who is the size of the universe, and has a watch with hands relevant to the age of the universe ("He’s got a watch with a minute hand, a millennium hand, and an eon hand"); and Person Man, a "degraded" being who lives in a garbage can, somehow feels worthless, and who is also despised, challenged, and defeated by Triangle Man.
+The song describes four different "men": Particle Man, a microscopic being whose attributes are deemed "not important" enough to be discussed lyrically; Triangle Man, a belligerent entity who hates Particle Man, fights him, and wins; Universe Man, a kinder being, who is the size of the universe, and has a watch with hands relevant to the age of the universe ("He's got a watch with a minute hand, a millennium hand, and an eon hand"); and Person Man, a "degraded" being who lives in a garbage can, somehow feels worthless, and who is also despised, challenged, and defeated by Triangle Man.

-One intertextual (in the most obvious sense) explanation for the first strophe of the song's apparently nonsense lyrics is as a muted parody of the degraded agon driving the plot of David Cronenberg's The Fly (1986), in which the male protagonist (played by Jeff Goldblum) first appears at a cocktail party in front of a neon triangle, and the agonist (played by John Getz) is the editor of Particle Magazine and drives a sports car whose prominent vanity plate spells out "PARTICLE."
-Goldblum's character hates Getz's character for publishing an exposée on his scientific discoveries; at the end of the film, they have a fight, and Triangle wins.
-However, he wins nothing, and begs to be killed in the film's final sequence, an outcome resonant with the depressive tone of the song's announcement of Triangle's victory: "They have a fight, Triangle wins, triangle man."

 The song's author, John Linnell, denied the assertion that there is a deeper meaning to "Particle Man", stating on a phone interview filmed for Gigantic (A Tale of Two Johns) that "nothing is missing from your understanding of 'Particle Man'".
 Band member John Flansburgh described it as "just a song about characters in the most obvious sense" and claims that the lyrics are not intended to allude to real people, though Linnell later said that "Triangle Man was based on a friend's observation that Robert Mitchum looked like an evil triangle when he took his shirt off in Night of the Hunter.
 Nothing else not explicitly stated need be inferred."